Tomasz P. Szynalski

 Who are you?

 My full name is Tomasz P. Szynalski.
-On this website, I am typically referred to as “Tom”.
+On this website, I typically go by Tom.
 I live in Wroclaw, Poland.

 I have a Master’s Degree from the Wroclaw University of Technology.
 I was a laureate of two nationwide English competitions in Poland (1998 and 2003) and a member of the International Association of Teachers of English as a Foreign Language (IATEFL).
 My work has appeared in publications by Cambridge University Press and Pearson Education.

 Since 1998, I have worked as an English-Polish translator, English teacher and independent Web publisher/developer.
 In 2000, I started this website, together with Michal Ryszard Wojcik.
-Other than Antimoon, I have developed several websites, the most popular of which are TypeIt, an online tool for typing foreign characters (and phonetic symbols) easily, and Online Tone Generator, a handy Web widget for generating audio tones.
+Other than Antimoon, I have developed several websites, the most popular of which are TypeIt, an awesome online keyboard for typing special characters (see, for example: IPA phonetic keyboard, French keyboard, Russian keyboard, etc.), and Online Tone Generator, a handy Web widget for generating audio tones.
 I also have a blog.
+Remember blogs?